-Chase Distillery is an independently owned, British field to bottle distillery, creating fine spirits from their farm in Herefordshire.
-Their range of gins and vodkas is made entirely from scratch, growing potatoes and apples which are distilled into their range of spirits.
+Chase Distillery is a British field to bottle distillery, creating fine spirits from their farm in Herefordshire.
+Their range of gin and vodka is made entirely from scratch, growing potatoes and apples which are distilled into their range of spirits.
 The quality of their products isn't by chance.
 It takes meticulous dedication, craftsmanship and passion from their team.

 Chase start by peeling their potatoes, then they smash them into a pulp before transferring into their mash vessel.
 They heat the potatoes using steam and add some enzymes to help them break down the potato starch into sugars.
 They let their potatoes cool for a while and at exactly 27C they add their own special distillers yeast and pump it all into their fermentation tank.

 Their mash is left to ferment for between 36 and 48 hours at a constant temperature, leaving them with around 9% ABV fermented potato mash.
 After this they separate the alcohols from the potato mash leaving them with low wines spirit at around 86% ABV.
 The spent mash is then used as field fertiliser on their farm or feed for their herd of Hereford Cattle.